 In cases where the PHA receives conflicting certification documents from two or more members of a household, each claiming to be a victim and naming one or more of the other petitioning household members as the perpetrator, the PHA may determine which is the true victim by requiring each to provide acceptable third-party documentation, as described above (forms 2 and 3).
+The PHA may also request third-party documentation when submitted documentation contains information that conflicts with existing information already available to the PHA.
 The PHA must honor any court orders issued to protect the victim or to address the distribution of property.

-If presented with conflicting certification documents (two or more forms HUD-50066) from members of the same household, the PHA will attempt to determine which is the true victim by requiring each of them to provide third-party documentation in accordance with 24 CFR 5.2007(e) and by following any HUD guidance on how such determinations should be made.
+If presented with conflicting certification documents from members of the same household, the PHA will attempt to determine which is the true victim by requiring each of them to provide third-party documentation in accordance with 24 CFR 5.2007(e) and by following any HUD guidance on how such determinations should be made.
+When requesting third-party documents, the PHA will provide contact information for local domestic violence and legal aid offices.
+In such cases, applicants or tenants will be given 30 calendar days from the date of the request to provide such documentation.